-Born in 1959 in Sheffield, I spent the latter part of my childhood living in the historic village of Selborne in Hampshire, a time and place that has had a profound effect throughout my life.
-It is a place of literary heritage due to the author of the Natural History of Selborne, Gilbert White, whose former home is a fascinating museum that is also the Captain Oats Memorial Museum.
-As local children, we were allowed to visit without charge at any time and it greatly fuelled my imagination.
+Born in 1959 in Sheffield, I lived outside Bakewell in Derbyshire for my first few years and spent the latter part of my childhood living in the historic village of Selborne in Hampshire, a time and place that has had a profound effect throughout my life.

 Because of my work in book illustration, I had developed an interest in industrial and vernacular architecture.
 Britain has an amazingly varied architectural heritage, stemming from the diversity of its geology and therefore building materials.
 I started making buildings using card and paper pulp which is so able to impersonate materials from wood to stone, and because it can be carved when dry I realised it can be used also to sculpt human and animal forms in great detail.
 Due to my discovering the world of miniatures, I found these techniques had endless potential for sculpture in miniature.

-In 1996 I attended the London Dollshouse Festival for the first time and have continued to exhibit there every year since.
+In 1995 I attended the London Dollshouse Festival for the first time and continued to exhibit there every year finishing in 2019.
 I have also exhibited with Miniatura at the NEC and Glasgow, The British Toymakers Guild annual show: The Art of Play, Tom Bishop's fairs in the UK and Chicago, with IGMA in the USA, The Royal Society of Miniature Painters, Sculptors and Gravers at the Mall Galleries in London, and also Philadelphia Miniaturia.
 In 2010, one of my sculptures of William Shakespeare was included in an exhibition of miniature designer bindings, from the collection of Neale M Albert at The Headley-Whitney Museum in Kentucky, entitled Brush Up Your Shakespeare.

 As a member of The British Toymakers Guild, I was winner of The Doll House Award in 1997 and 1999, the BTG Cup, the Bryntor Award in 1998 and Miniaturist of the Year in 1999.
 More recently, I received the Kensington Dollshouse Festival Cup in 2006.